player-ui/recipes/assets-plugin/react/plugin/README.md

 `@assets-plugin/plugin` is a [Player-UI](https://player-ui.github.io/next/plugins) assets plugin.

-It register the following assets to your React Player instance:
+It register the following assets into your React Player instance:

 - action
 - collection